mandrewcito/signalrcore/docs/README.md

     .configure_logging(logging.DEBUG, socket_trace=True, handler=handler)
     ...
  ```
-## Configuring reconection
+## Configuring reconnection
-After reaching max_attemps an exeption will be thrown and on_disconnect event will be
+After reaching max_attempts an exception will be thrown and on_disconnect event will be
 fired.
 ```python
 hub_connection = HubConnectionBuilder()\